vincentbagilet/causal_inflation/README.md

 # Causal inflation

-This repository contains the work by Léo Zabrocki and Vincent Bagilet for the paper "Unbiased but Inflated Causal Effects".
+This repository contains the work by Léo Zabrocki and Vincent Bagilet for the paper "Unconfounded but Inflated Causal Effects".

+A companion website displays most of these documents in a reader-friendly format: [https://vincentbagilet.github.io/causal_inflation/](https://vincentbagilet.github.io/causal_inflation/)